ad09009/NER-Flair-lv-eng-rus/README.md

 ## Contact

-Please contact [Alan Akbik](http://alanakbik.github.io/) if any comments or questions arise.
+Please contact [Me](https://github.com/ad09009) if any comments or questions arise.